lllabmaster/abs/README.md

-# abs
+abs
+===

-This repository includes some examples from the book named advanced bash-scripting guide.
+This repository includes some examples in the book named *Advanced Bash Scripting Guide*.